TaskarCenterAtUW/TDEI-auth-n-z/README.md

     C -->|Authorize| E(TDEI Database)
 ```

-- Auth service is responsible for Authenticating and Authorizing the HTTP requests.
+- `Auth Service` is responsible for Authenticating and Authorizing the HTTP requests.
 Also, verifies the access token,
-  api-key and generates the secret token
+  api-key on request and generates the secret token
   for intra micro-service communication.
-- Gateway service is first point of contact for clients.
-Every request to gateway is Authenticated & Authorized against
+- `Gateway` service is first point of contact for clients.
+Every request to gateway is Authenticated & Authorized
+  against
-  the Auth service.
+  the `Auth Service`.
-- For Authentication, Auth service will interact with keycloak service for verification.
+- For Authentication, `Auth Service` will interact with `Keycloak Service` for verification.
-    - Successful authentication auth servive will return with access_token & refresh_token.
+    - Successful authentication auth service will return with access_token & refresh_token as a response to requests.
-- For Authorization, Auth service will interact directly with TDEI database.
+- For Authorization, `Auth Service` will interact directly with `TDEI Database`. `TDEI Database` maintains the user
+  roles and permissions.

 ## System requirements